 One year later, the gap between stunt and substance narrowed dramatically.

 The 2026 edition featured a field of roughly two dozen humanoid robots from companies including the Beijing Humanoid Robot Innovation Center, Unitree, Agibot, and several university-affiliated teams.
-The winning robot completed the 21.0975 km course in 50:26, sustaining an average pace of approximately 2 minutes 23 seconds per kilometer (about 4:47 per mile in track terms).
-For context, only a few dozen humans in history have broken 58 minutes for the half marathon distance.
-The robot averaged roughly 25 km/h over the full distance.
+The reported winning robot completed the 21.0975 km course in 50:26, sustaining an average pace of approximately 2 minutes 23 seconds per kilometer.
+For context, elite human half-marathon records sit in the high-50-minute range.
+The comparison is useful for speed intuition, but the race rules, control methods, machine assistance, and scoring system are not the same as human athletics.

-Several factors made this possible: improved actuator efficiency, higher energy-density battery packs, and significant advances in gait optimization algorithms.
+Several factors likely made the improvement possible: improved actuator efficiency, higher energy-density battery packs, and better gait optimization algorithms.
 But the most important development was not speed.
-It was reliability.
-The winning robot completed the entire distance without a hardware failure or unplanned battery swap.
+It was the public demonstration that a leading robot could remain functional across a long endurance event.
+That is narrower than saying the race proved general reliability.

 The Three Things a Half Marathon Actually Tests